What is the Present Simple?

 Long phrases like once a week, every month, or in the morning typically go to the end of the sentence in the Present Simple sentences.
 Adverbs of frequency (always, usually, sometimes) are placed after the subject (I, You, They) and before the verb (go, visit, spend).

 We discussed the Present Simple definition and the cases of its usage.
-Now, let’s explore other nuances.
+Now, let’s explore other nuances that will help you to learn English effectively.

 |---|---|